 There are so many of these people on our networks who we don’t remember conversing with much but they’ll keep appearing and vanishing at intervals.
 Sometimes a random photo comment making fun of you or appreciating something if he’s trying to impress you.
 This thing is very common in the photo albums of girls, with random guys appearing.

 There’s a difference between using chat lingo and writing text that supposedly makes you ‘cool’.
 Agreed, our fast paced lives don’t have much space for correct spellings and correct punctuation while communicating online but why make it so corny.
 Spelling going as goin’?
 How does it help.
 You are typing the same number of characters.
 And then the same thing with those grammar mistakes.

 One fine day this guy will post some embarrassing photo of yours in public.
 Can we learn some etiquette, please?
 We don’t want our family to see who we were within the disco last month.

 I bow down to people who create this and twice to those who actually answer them.
 “What Kuch Kuch Hota Hai character are you”?
 Guys are you totally jobless.

-I know I sound very harsh here but don’t you agree this kinda behavior does get on our nerves.
+I know I sound very harsh here but don’t you agree this kinda behaviour does get on our nerves.
 Can we not be content with healthy communication?
-Why desire the absolute nonsense?
+Why desire absolute nonsense?

-Let us know if you find yourself in similar situation wanting to block users for this very behavior?
+Let us know if you find yourself in similar situation wanting to block users for this very behaviour?